zachhannum/the-word-of-iron/manuscript/chapter_5.md

 Viggo set to work on the gash, first cleaning the wound and surrounding area with an alcohol solution, and then beginning to stitch the skin back together.
 Luckily, it was a clean slice, and he was able to close the gash up easily.
 He glanced up from his work, surveying the battle.
 They were losing.
 The Vallans fought well, but this was a war of attrition, and more Antuzans continued to pour through seige towers.

 He returned to his work, shaking his head.
-All of this, everything they had fought for---finding Tharin's Passage, warning the Council, it was going to be for nothing.
+All of this, everything they had fought for—finding Tharin's Passage, warning the Council, it was going to be for nothing.
 He didn't know High Marshal Fastaar personally, but odds were Viggo would dislike the man.
 He was a coward, and the reason they were all going to die.

 Finishing the suture, clipped the excess thread and gave the wound one last once-over with alcohol.
 After returning his equipment to his bag, he lowered himself beside Marcus, resting his back against the parapet.
 He was still young, but the fighting had exhausted him.
 Now that he had stopped moving, a fire was swelling in his arms and legs.
 The strain of the battle had taken its toll.
 He felt worse than he had after an entire day of swinging a hammer in the forges.

 "So this is it, huh?"
 He said aloud.
 He wasn't really talking to Marcus in particular, just thinking out loud.
-For all the twists and turns his life had taken---to end up here, farther South than he had ever been in his entire life, was not what he had expected.
+For all the twists and turns his life had taken—to end up here, farther South than he had ever been in his entire life, was not what he had expected.

 "I guess so," Marcus answered, not realizing Viggo had spoken rhetorically.